tulip-lab/privacy-aware-data-science/S00-Induction/S00C-Logistics.md

 ## :male_detective: Teaching Method

-`Statistical Machine Learning` has shifted slightly from the traditional delivery of lectures into a multi-faceted teaching methodology that includes classroom teaching, in-depth student discussions and seminars on advanced topics.
+`Privacy-aware Data Science` has shifted slightly from the traditional delivery of lectures into a multi-faceted teaching methodology that includes classroom teaching, in-depth student discussions and seminars on advanced topics.

-According to the plan, this unit needs a total of **48** class hours, including **32** hours teaching, and **16** hours student presentation/discussion.
+According to the plan, this unit needs a total of **100** class hours, including **80** hours teaching, and **20** hours student presentation/discussion.
 The unit content is structured around the following key aspects:

-- **Building a strong foundation**: The unit focuses on providing fundamental knowledge of machine learning, including statistical learning framework, PAC-learning, sample complexity, fundamental theorem of learning, VC-dimension etc. By gaining a thorough understanding of these fundamental concepts and principles, students will be equipped to undertake the latest development in machine learning.
+- **Building a strong foundation**: The unit focuses on providing fundamental knowledge of data privacy, privacy-preserving data analysis techniques, balancing data utility with ethical and legal aspects of individual privacy protection.
+By gaining a thorough understanding of these fundamental concepts and principles, students will be equipped to undertake the latest development in data privacy.

 - **Instilling values and cultivating a scientific mindset**: The unit aims to instil in students the spirit of a scientist.
 Theoretical courses embed this scientific spirit, while practical courses emphasise its application.
 By fostering qualities such as the pursuit of truth, kindness, humility, critical thinking, innovation and cooperation, the unit contributes to the development of students' scientific character.
 It encourages questioning, analytical thinking, hypothesising, testing, experimenting and perseverance.